elcolumbio/mlrepricer/README.md

 # mlrepricer

-It's just being at the very start, we put things together.
+Everyone is welcome to contribute.
-At the end of June 2018 we want have a beta version.
+There are lots of improvements needed.

-Should we solve it as an Multi Agent Problem?
+One perspective is from a Multi Agent Problem.
 Maybe it's over the top and the problem is simpler and quite static?

 Some ressources about Multi Agent learning: